Campbellford Waterfront Houses

 2 baths

-Cross Streets: Cty Rd 30. ** Directions: Cty Rd 30 North from Campbellford or South from Havelock to 14th Line west becomes Muskie Mile.
-Year-round living on the beautiful Trent River, perfect balance of comfort, character and year-round waterfront living.
-Updated 5 bedroom, 1.5 bath, open
+Cross Streets: Cty Rd 30. ** Directions: Cty Rd 30 to 14th Line, turn west it becomes Muskie Mile.
+Year-round living on the beautiful Trent River system, offering the perfect balance of comfort, character, and waterfront lifestyle.
+This updated 5 bedroom, 1.5 bath home features an open-concept

 Listed by: Jayne Porter ,Ball Real Estate Inc. (416) 435-2005